- Antique Diamonds

 Rose Cut

 The Rose Cut is one of the oldest diamond cuts.
-It became widespread in the 1500s and remained popular until the early 1900s when more complicated and precise cuts were developed.
+It became widespread in the 1500s and remained popular until the early 1900s, when more complicated and precise cuts were developed.
+Picture a flat round diamond with a bulging pavilion and a giant table.
+Flip it upside down, and you’ve got a rose-cut diamond.
+It’s equivalent to a cabochon in diamonds.

 Owing to their shape, carat-for-carat Rose Cut diamonds face up larger than any other diamond cut.
 This makes the Rose Cut an attractive purchase for those harboring a beer budget and a taste for vintage wine.

-A Rose Cut diamond crown has six triangular facets that resemble the petals of an unfolding rosebud.
+A rose-cut diamond crown has six triangular facets that resemble the petals of an unfolding rosebud.
 Perhaps having a drink can help you make the same connection.
-A conventional Rose Cut diamond crown has six triangular facets arranged in a hexagon and small triangular facets completing the second row.
+A conventional rose-cut diamond crown has six triangular facets arranged in a hexagon and small triangular facets completing the second row.
 Large stones have as many as seven or eight rows of facets.

 Rose Cuts come in many shapes, although the majority are round.

 Variations include the Briolette, a hexagonal Antwerp Rose, and a Double Dutch Rose, which resembles two Rose cuts united back-to-back.
 A Rose with a large table is called a portrait diamond.
+Rose-cut diamonds are timeless.
+They are a pretty cut that gives any jewel a unique vintage feel.
+Rose-cut diamonds can be used in any piece of jewelry and are exceptionally graceful in earrings, pendants, and necklaces.

 The Rose Cut enjoyed a resurgence in popularity when Jennifer Anniston received a proposal with an eight-carat rose-cut solitaire, which sparked a short-lived renaissance.
 It’s still trendy and widely used in inexpensive fashion jewelry.